Hugo Chavez celebrates re-election in Venezuela

 Construction worker Edgar Gonzalez said: "I can't describe the relief and happiness I feel right now.

-"The revolution will continue, thanks to God and the people of this great country."'One country'
+"The revolution will continue, thanks to God and the people of this great country."

 At the Capriles' campaign headquarters, some opposition supporters were in tears at the news.

 Mr Capriles congratulated Mr Chavez but told opposition supporters not to feel defeated.

 "I want to congratulate the candidate, the president of the republic," he said at his campaign headquarters.

 He added: "We have planted many seeds across Venezuela and I know that these seeds are going to produce many trees.
 I will continue working to build one country."

 Mr Capriles said he hoped Mr Chavez would recognise that almost half the country disagreed with his policies.

 Mr Capriles said: "There's a country that is divided and to be a good president means to work for all Venezuelans, to work for the solution of all Venezuelans' problems."